AJoshSims/NBA-Database/README.md

-## Creates the tables, populates the tables, queries, and deletes the tables
-## for a database containing NBA information.
+<h2>Creates the tables, populates the tables, queries, and deletes the tables for a database containing NBA information</h2>

 Authors: Evan Arroyo and Joshua Sims
 Date: 03 March 2017